JoeyyScott/Gamer-Supplies/README.md

     + Checkout Success (also requires you to successfully checkout)
     + Logout (Register and Login also hidden)

++ Currently the security risks I have found are listed below (more details on these can be found in Unresolved in [TESTING.md](TESTING.md#unresolved)):
-+ Currently the only security risk I can find is when checking out without "Save Info" checked the information still saves (more details on this in [TESTING.md](TESTING.md)).
+    + When checking out without "Save Info" checked the information still saves.
+    + If a user obtains another user's order number access could be gained to their information.

 ### Features to be added